DamoM73/turtle_vid_tute/lesson_5.md

 draw_poly(size, num_sides)
 ```

 It is really important, when you refactor code, to ensure that the code still works the same as it did before you refactored.
-So run the code to ensure that it still works the same way.
-Remeber to test all 4 possible branches:
+So **run** the code to ensure that it still works the same way.
+Remember to test all 4 possible branches:

 - valid `sides` value and valid `size` value
 - valid `sides` value and invalid `size` value